The Lord Jesus performed a lot of miracles during His work, yet He always told people not to tell others. What’s God’s will in it?

 One night, I came to the seaside square with my husband.
 He went for a stroll on the sandy beach, while I was thinking of ways to end my life.
 Just then, from the distance came two old ladies.
 When they noticed that I in an absent-minded trance, was motionless, like a statue, one of them asked me solicitously, “Sister, are you OK?
 You seem not feeling well.”
 Hearing her accent, I recognized her as my fellow townsman.
 The immediate sense of closeness got me to talk with them.
 We talked about belief in God, and with mutual satisfaction.
 Before we parted, they gave me a book of The Sighing of the Almighty”), my tears gushed out.
 I thought of myself who owned nothing now.
 My husband was severely ill, my son died of illness, and my family became incomplete.
 God’s comforting words, like a warm current, flew into my heart and made me feel very warm.
 I felt a kind of returning home, as well as being cared for by kin.
 And for the first time after losing my son, I felt my grief was lightened somewhat.
 Since that day on, brothers and sisters often came to have a heart-to-heart with me, and we fellowshiped God’s words together.
 Gradually, my wish to die became weaker and weaker., telling me to read it attentively after back home.
 And I read the book diligently after I arrived home.
 From it I knew that God created the heavens and earth and all things, and that man was also created by God.
 Although I didn’t understand much of what was in the book, my heart was much brighter after I finished reading it.
 When I saw God’s words say: “When you are weary and when you begin to feel the desolation of this world, do not be perplexed, do not cry.
 Almighty God, the Watcher, will embrace your arrival any time” (“

 One day, I went to attend meeting and learned that the host sister’s son lost contact with her.
 Worried that her son might have had an accident, she cried her eyes red.
 This sight immediately put me in mind of my dead son.
 I could no longer control my emotion, but burst into loud wails and sobbed out my misfortunes.
 Then, a sister found for me a passage of God’s words: “Many people go their whole lives without having their wishes fulfilled.
 Is this really because of a fault in their thinking?
 Many people’s lives are filled with unexpected happiness and satisfaction.
 Is this really because they expect too little?
 Who of the whole of mankind is not cared for in the eyes of the Almighty?
 Who does not live in the midst of the Almighty’s predestination?
 Whose birth and death come from their own choices?
 Does man control his own fate?
 Many people cry out for death, yet it is far away from them; many people want to be those who are strong in life and fear death, yet unbeknownst to them, the day of their demise draws near, plunging them into the abyss of death; many people look to the skies and sigh deeply; many people cry great, wailing sobs; many people fall amidst trials; and many people become the prisoners of temptation” (“The Eleventh Utterance”).
 She said, “Sister, none of us can control our own destiny or choose our life and death.
 They are in God’s control.
 And God has His time and His arrangements for who dies and who lives.
-Just like God’s words say: ‘Many people cry out for death, yet it is far away from them’.
+Just as God’s words say: ‘Many people cry out for death, yet it is far away from them.’
 You wanted to die, but have you made it?
 No. We can’t choose our life or death.
 God has the last say in them.”
 After listening to her words, my heart became calm: It’s just the case.
 I want my son back but he can’t; I want to find him but it’s impossible.
 Now I see, all this is ruled by God and can’t be influenced by any man.

 We read another passage of God’s words: “God created this world and brought man, a living being unto which He bestowed life, into it.
 In turn, man came to have parents and kin and was no longer alone.
 Ever since man first laid eyes on this material world, he was destined to exist within the ordination of God.
 It is the breath of life from God that supports each living being throughout his growth into adulthood. … All who come into this world must experience life and death, and many have experienced the cycle of death and rebirth.
 Those living will soon die and the dead soon return.
 All of this is the course of life arranged by God for each living being” (“God Is the Source of Man’s Life”).
 Each word of God carries authority and shocked my heart: Right.
 Just as God’s words say: “Those living will soon die and the dead soon return.”
 As a doctor, I have first-hand experience of it.
 In the hospital, it’s a common occurrence that someone dies and at the same time, many new lives are born every day.
 This is the course of life God has arranged for every living being; this is what no one can alter.
 We don’t have the power to control our own destiny; we do have the duty to accept God’s sovereignty, and to obey His ordination, orchestration and arrangement.